By: Marilyn L. Davis

-The feelings can seem similar in early recovery, but with a subtle shift in attitude, you might see that what you are experiencing is not boredom, but serenity.
+The feelings can seem similar in early recovery, but you might see that you are experiencing serenity, not boredom, with a subtle shift in attitude.

-Boring is also about predictability, and for some, that sounds boring, but situations that are predictable also generate feelings of:
+Boring is also about predictability, and for some, that sounds boring, but predictable situations also generate feelings of: